brainomite/dark-synthwave-vscode/README.md

 Note: Changing the brightness currently only affects the opacity of the glow, the text will remain white (that may change in future updates).
 If you want to disable the glow effect but retain the chrome updates, see below.

 #### To enable editor chrome updates, but disable glow
-Go to __Settings>extensions>Dark Synthwave84: Disable Glow__ and check off the option disable the glow effect.
+Go to __Settings>extensions>Dark Synthwave84: Disable Glow__ and check off the option to disable the glow effect.

 To see the changes, you need to rerun the activation function.
 Open your command palette with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "__Enable Neon Dreams__".